Last Updated on January 23, 2020 by Nicole

 We LOVED Montenegro.
 I can’t recommend it enough to any of you.
 If you are looking for an absolutely breathtaking beautiful country that is filled with friendly locals, then look no further.
 It is inexpensive, authentic and in many parts of the country, untouched by tourism.
 I don’t know how long that will last.
-As Croatia becomes more and more overrun by tourists, and prices increase, I see Montenegro as becoming the next destination of choice.
+As Croatia becomes more and more overrun by tourists, and prices increase, I see its neighbour, Montenegro, the next destination of choice.

-In this blog, I am going to focus on why we chose to stay in Kotor, specifically Kotor old town.
+In this blog, I am going to focus on why we chose to stay in Kotor Montenegro, specifically Kotor Old Town.
 It would not be the perfect place for everyone, but it was ideal for us.
 Here’s why.

 A Brief Overview of Montenegro